View MapView Map

 The craic and culture of North Dublin

 Luke McManus’ documentary North Circular is a great showcase for generations of local music and culture.
-A tour along the locations found in the doc would start viewers off in Phoenix Park, with acres to explore.
-The film also prominently features the Cobblestone Pub, the friendly pub where trad musicians and singers are found performing every night.
+A tour of the locations found in the doc would begin in Phoenix Park, with acres to explore, followed by the Cobblestone, the friendly pub where trad musicians and singers are found performing every night.

 Discover more beautiful film locations in the west with our guide to The Banshees of Inisherin.